-Marketers know that brand awareness alone doesn’t necessarily influence change in customer behaviour.
+Marketers know that brand awareness alone doesn’t necessarily influence change in customer behavior.
 Simply having your brand front of mind for consumers doesn’t result in purchasing outcomes.

 Brands need to speak to consumers on a deeper, emotive level to instil some form of influence on their purchasing decisions.